-- REST APIs and some RPCs (JSON-RPC, GraphQL, etc.) use the JSON format (sometimes with some additional endpoints to transfer binary data) - gRPC and some specialized RPC protocols like Apache Avro utilize binary formats (such as Protocol Buffers, FlatBuffers, or Apache Avro's own format) - Finally, some RPC protocols (notably SOAP and XML-RPC) employ the XML data format (which is considered a rather outdated practice by many developers).
+- REST APIs and some RPC protocols (such as JSON-RPC1, GraphQL2, etc.) use the JSON3 format (sometimes with some additional endpoints to transfer binary data) - gRPC4 and some specialized RPC protocols like Apache Avro5 utilize binary formats (such as Protocol Buffers6, FlatBuffers7, or Apache Avro's own format) - Finally, some RPC protocols (notably SOAP8 and XML-RPC9) employ the XML10 data format (which is considered a rather outdated practice by many developers).

 All the above-mentioned technologies operate in significantly dissimilar paradigms, which give rise to rather hot "holy war" debates among software engineers.
-However, at the moment this book is being written we observe the choice for general-purpose APIs is reduced to the "REST API (in fact, ISON-over-HTTP) vs. gRPC vs. GraphQL" triad.
+However, at the moment this book is being written we observe the choice for general-purpose APIs is reduced to the "REST API (in fact, JSON-over-HTTP) vs. gRPC vs. GraphQL" triad.